How to Create a Memorable Consulting Business Name + 35 Examples (2026)

 consulting business name infographic

 Pro tip: Once you’ve chosen your business name, set up a clean, professional website with Paperbell.
-It’s built for consultants and includes everything you need to get started.
+It’s built for consultants and coaches and includes everything you need to get started.

 1. Avoid Using Geography in Your Name

-If you’re sure your business will stay local, a geographic name might work just fine.
-But if there’s even a chance you’ll grow beyond your current area, it’s best to choose a name that won’t hold you back.
+If there’s any chance your practice might grow beyond your current area, choose a name that won’t hold you back.

 2. Make It Easy to Pronounce and Remember

-A strong consulting name should stick in people’s minds, and that means keeping it simple.
-To be truly memorable, your name should be:
+A strong consulting name should stick in people’s heads, and that starts with keeping it simple.
+To be memorable, your name should be:

 If your brainstormed ideas are too long or complex, try simplifying.
-You might combine two words, as Accenture did, or swap in a more straightforward term that’s cleaner and more compelling.
+Combine two words, swap in a cleaner term, or see if the name still works if you shorten it.

 3. Think About Your Consulting Niche

-Your niche is the backbone of your consulting company.
-It defines what you do and who you serve.
-The right name can instantly communicate that area of expertise and the consulting services you offer.
+Your niche defines what you do and who you serve.
+The right name can communicate that immediately and position you as a specialist before anyone reads a word of your website copy.

-• Help potential clients immediately understand what you do
+• Help potential clients quickly understand what you do

-• Position you as a specialist rather than a generalist
+• Position you as a specialist, not a generalist

-If you’re struggling to come up with a business name, consider starting with a mission statement.
+If you’re struggling to come up with a name, start with a mission statement.

 5. Choose a Name with a Positive Feel